-- 11.6 Providers must incorporate the principles of trauma-informed practice into foster parent on-going training (A free trauma curriculum for foster parents can be obtained at The National Child Traumatic Stress Network www.nctsnet.org). - 11.7 Foster parent homes must be located close enough to the agency to allow for their involvement in all aspects of the program including pre-service and in-service training, formal and informal support networks, home visits by the case support worker both planned and in emergencies, and participation in all activities related to the development and implementation of the child and family plan. - 11.8 Each foster home record must include a copy of the notification to the caregiver (letter, memo, etc.) that indicates the period that the home is approved.
+- 11.4 Providers must ensure that caregivers participate in relevant annual training that at least meets the requirements of DFCS Child Welfare Policy Manual Chapter 14.
+CPAs must have a standard format for approving independent study and for measuring and documenting the learning that has taken place. - 11.5 Caregivers must complete a pre-service training and a provider orientation to foster parenting as a part of the initial approval process. - 11.6 Providers must incorporate the principles of trauma-informed practice into foster parent on-going training (A free trauma curriculum for foster parents can be obtained at The National Child Traumatic Stress Network www.nctsnet.org). - 11.7 Foster parent homes must be located close enough to the agency to allow for their involvement in all aspects of the program including pre-service and in-service training, formal and informal support networks, home visits by the case support worker both planned and in emergencies, and participation in all activities related to the development and implementation of the child and family plan. - 11.8 Each foster home record must include a copy of the notification to the caregiver (letter, memo, etc.) that indicates the period that the home is approved.
 Each successive approval period must have such a notification in the record; there should be no gaps in the dates from approval period to approval period.
 This letter must include the approval period; age range; gender; capacity; agency's case support worker's contact information and include the after-hours contact information. - 11.9 Providers must maintain a placement log for each caregiver's home in their respective files.
 This log must include the child's name, date of birth, date of placement and program designation. - 11.10 CPAs must ensure that caregivers have a copy of the Foster Parent Bill of Rights and receive an explanation of the grievance process. - 11.11 CPAs must ensure that caregivers are provided with information on their Right To Be Heard during court reviews, hearings and other information in accordance with O.C.G.A.
 15-11-58 (p).
 Such information must be provided during pre-service training and annually during on-going training.
 It must be documented in the foster parent's training record. - 11.12 CPAs must ensure that their foster parents, who provide services to foster children in the custody of DFCS, are paid timely.
 CPA providers must have a written policy regarding foster parent payments that outline these payment dates.
 CPA providers must pay the foster parent the total amount of the foster parent supplemental per diem as outlined in the child's RBWO program designation memo. - 11.13 CPAs must ensure that children are removed from foster homes and will not be placed in foster homes where there has been a finding by the Division that the foster parent is the perpetrator of substantiated abuse or neglect or whose violation of a DFCS policy has threatened the safety of the child.
 The only exception is where the home has been determined by the DFCS state office review to be in the best interest of the child/children in the home.
-A written waiver must be in the case file as well as a plan of correction to alleviate the safety concerns. - 11.14 CPAs must ensure that the number of children placed in their foster homes complies with the following requirements: - a.
-No child in the custody of DFCS may be placed in a foster home if that placement will result in more than three (3) foster children in that home or, a total of six (6) children in the home, including the foster family's biological and/or adopted
+A written waiver must be in the case file as well as a plan of correction to alleviate the safety concerns.

+11.14 CPAs must ensure that the number of children placed in their foster homes complies with the following requirements: